CredaCash Mining Quick Start Guide

 1. Download the Windows executable files at https://CredaCash.com/software/, then extract the contents to any convenient directory.

-2. Open a command prompt window, and “cd” to the directory containing the executable files.
-Then start the network node software using the following command:
+2. CredaCash runs entirely over the Tor network for privacy and security.
+To verify Tor works on your network, open a command prompt window and “cd” to the directory containing the CredaCash executable files.
+Then start Tor using the command:

 ccnode > ccnode.log

-3. Open a new command prompt window, and “cd” to the directory containing the executable files.
+4. Open a new command prompt window, and “cd” to the directory containing the CredaCash executable files.
 Then start the wallet using the command:

 ccwallet --create-wallet --interactive